dxrcy/cttab/README.md

 - Create a new note in the top bar '_Add note_'
 - Type some text
+- Create multiple notes at once!
 - Delete the note with the trash icon
-- Create multiple notes at once!

 <img src="./image/tutorial/notes.png" alt="Explanation of notes" />

+Object: `notes`

 ## Custom Background Colour & Image